La Nota: Commercial performance

 "La Nota" debuted at number 11 on the US Billboard Hot Latin Songs chart on October 24, 2020, becoming Turizo's 17th entry, Alejandro's 9th, and Towers' 19th.
 On January 23, 2021, the track reached its peak of number five, giving both Turizo and Alejandro their second top-10 hit on the chart.
 It also peaked at number one on both the Latin Airplay and Latin Rhythm Airplay charts on the same date.
 Thus it became Turizo's fourth crowning hit on both, as well as both Alejandro and Towers' third.
 The song was certified 11× platinum (Latin) by the Recording Industry Association of America (RIAA), for track-equivalent sales of over 660,000 units in the United States.

 In Spain's official weekly chart, the song debuted at number nine on October 18, 2020.
 It subsequently peaked at number one on its third week, becoming Turizo's second number one hit in the country and both Alejandro and Towers' first.
 The track was later certified quadruple platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 160,000 units in the country.
 "La Nota" also peaked at number one in Chile, Colombia, Ecuador, and Mexico, and reached the top 10 in Bolivia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Latin America, Panama, Peru, Puerto Rico, and Uruguay.
-In Mexico, the song was certified diamond + gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 330,000 units.
+In Mexico, the song was certified diamond + platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 360,000 units.
 It was also certified gold by Pro-Música Brasil for track-equivalent sales of over 20,000 units in Brazil.